wlo2912991/cs4high_4080E066/linux/ls.md

 Sort entries alphabetically if none of -cftuvSUX nor --sort is specified.

 Mandatory arguments to long options are mandatory for short options too.
-  -a, --all                  do not ignore entries starting with .
+  -a, --all(全部)                  do not ignore entries starting with .
-  -A, --almost-all           do not list implied . and ..
+  -A, --almost-all (幾乎所有)          do not list implied . and ..
-      --author               with -l, print the author of each file -b, --escape               print C-style escapes for nongraphic characters --block-size=SIZE      scale sizes by SIZE before printing them; e.g., '--block-size=M' prints sizes in units of
+      --author               with -l, print the author of each file -b, --escape (避開)            print C-style escapes for nongraphic characters --block-size=SIZE      scale sizes by SIZE before printing them; e.g., '--block-size=M' prints sizes in units of
                                1,048,576 bytes; see SIZE format below